-Dry mouth, or xerostomia (zeer-o-STOE-me-uh), describes any condition in which your mouth is unusually dry.
+Dry mouth, or xerostomia (zeer-o-STOE-me-uh), describes any condition in which your mouth is abnormally dry.
 Most often, dry mouth is the result of a decrease in saliva produced by the glands in your mouth (salivary glands), and it’s regularly a side effect of medication.
 Less frequently, dry mouth may be triggered by a condition that directly affects the salivary glands.

 Dry mouth is a common issue.
 It can vary from being merely an annoyance to something that has a significant impact on your basic health and the health of your teeth, along with your appetite and enjoyment of food.